mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 The first step in creating a blind account is to create a new wallet and set a good quality password for it that would be difficult to crack.
 Then, using this wallet we'll create a labeled account and protect it with a "brainkey".
 The "brainkey" is effectively the private key used by your account.
-All BitShares cryptography is based on public / private key pairs, one public which can be shared the other private known only to you.
+All DNA cryptography is based on public / private key pairs, one public which can be shared the other private known only to you.